jD91mZM2/UndertaleSandbox/README.md

 UndertaleSandbox does a few things.

 1. It searches for downloaded file0 and ini files.
 (Reads latest modified)
- - If file0 was not found it asks for the location.
+ - If any file was not found, it uses the existing file.
- - If the INI was not found, it uses the existing INI.
+ - You can specify alternative file paths in command line arguments.
 2. It backs everything up.
 3. It tries to remove annoying dog (resolving conflicts).
 4. It copies the files over.